bluesun212/ASTeX/README.md

         # Replace current node with a CommandNode with capitalized letters
         return CommandNode(node.data.upper())

-    return None  # Makes no changes to the current node
+    return node  # Makes no changes to the current node

 #  Read the text from test.tex, convert to an AST, and return the root node
 root = to_ast(file="test.tex")